natir/blog/content/long-read-misassemblies/index.md

   + count the number of core gene present in an assembly, [BUSCO](https://busco.ezlab.org/)
   + transcriptome information, [for example, *Bos taurus* genome validation](https://doi.org/10.1186/gb-2009-10-4-r42)
   + synteny information [Lui et al](https://doi.org/10.1186/s12859-018-2026-4)
-  + map assembly against a near genome, [quast](https://doi.org/10.1093/bioinformatics/btt086)
+  + map assembly against a near genome, [quast](https://doi.org/10.1093/bioinformatics/btt086) or [dnAQET](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-019-6070-x)
-  + map assembly against the reference genome
+  + map assembly against the reference genome, quast or dnAQET

 If you are using quast with a reference genome, you already have, by definition, a reference genome.
 So why perform an assembly?